Cat5TV/category5.bundle/README.md

 Please visit https://category5.tv/

+## Channel Description

+Category5.TV provides free, family-friendly video content.
+Our flagship show is Category5 Technology TV, which offers a weekly ~1 hour program focused on Linux, open source, and general tech.
+We also offer tech news, nature sounds, a weekly faith program, and a variety of other video content, all free to view.

 ## Vision Of The Future

 Here is a list of some of the things I would love to add to this channel.
 If you are able to, please help out by coding a PR  :)